rimchristian/Shipping-Company-Database-Project/README.md

-# Project Title

-"Streamlining Logistics with Data"
+# Streamlining Logistics with Data

 # Introduction
 This project revolves around the development of a comprehensive database system for a shipping company.
 The aim is to facilitate efficient management of various aspects of shipping operations, including orders, products, customers, and shipping details.